 - Specialized options for retail and restaurant businesses

-- Easy to add gift cards, online ordering, employee timekeeping, marketing, loyalty, and more
+- Easy and affordable to add gift cards, online ordering, employee timekeeping, marketing, loyalty, and more

 Toast: Best Free Cash Register for Restaurants